wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-windows-startup/includes/6-use-reset-personal-computer-feature.md

 You should consider the following when deciding whether to use the Reset this PC tool with the Just remove my files or Fully clean the drive options:

  -  The Reset this PC tool removes all of your Microsoft Store apps and desktop apps.
-If preinstalled apps is enabled, only the apps that were pre-installed by the manufacturer will be available on the computer.
+If preinstalled apps are enabled, only the apps that were pre-installed by the manufacturer will be available on the computer.
  -  You do not need any special permissions to use Reset this PC with the **Just remove my files** or **Fully clean the drive** options.
  -  Your files, settings, and computer configuration settings are set to their initial, post-installation state.
 For example, a computer will have the name DESKTOP- name, and it will be in a workgroup.
  -  You must reinstall any apps and reapply any updates that were made since the computer was first installed with Windows.